 Prices are normally as follows (based on distance from Biggin – walks from outer villages will be charged additional due to travel time and diesel):

 25 minutes: (From) £6.00 50 minutes: (From) £10.00

 A second dog from the same household would be charged an additional 50%.

 Walks after 6.00 pm or before 8.00 am will be charged at an additional 50%.
-Walks on Saturdays are charged at time and a half, and Sundays, during statutory bank holidays eg Christmas will be charged as double.
+Walks on Saturdays are charged at time and a half, and Sundays, and during statutory bank holidays eg Christmas Eve, Christmas Day, Boxing Day etc will be charged as double.

 (Please note: walking times quoted exclude pick-up and drop-off therefore your dog would be away from your home for more than 25 or 50 minutes – but you know exactly how much exercise they’re getting!)

 Give us a call – whether you need a ‘one off’ walk or a regular arrangement – we’ll look forward to hearing from you!